MonkeyBars3k/ReaScripts/README.md

 - Item Containers **CAN be nested inside other Item Containers**.
 When you update the nested Item Container, the script checks the parent item too, and updates that.
 Tested with 20 levels of nesting.
 - Requires **SWS Plugin Extension** of course!

-Future improvements include:
+Future improvements:
-- Add **Explode Item Containers** action to completely remove Item Containers and revert items to original state.
+- Add **Explode Item Containers** action to completely remove Item Container and revert items to original state.